The Turtle Prince: Second story

 Some time later, war breaks out with an enemy army, and the tortoise prince bids his wife prepares him seven tubs of hot water for his return.
 He rides to the battlefield as a tortoise, doffs the chelonian shell to assume human shape, and defeats the enemy army with the magic club, earning his brothers-in-law's admiration.
 He returns home as the tortoise and dismisses his wife from his bathtime.
 However, she spies on his human form and beaks the prince's tortoise shell.
 The prince leaves the bath and demands the animal shell back, but his wife explains she smashed it to pieces.
 The prince excuses her and drops onto the bed out of sheer exhaustion.
 The minister's daughter rushes to her parents to show them the true form of her husband.
 The king and queen also see their son's human form.
-The brothers-in-law recognize him as the god-like bring they met in the forest.
+The brothers-in-law recognize him as the god-like being they met in the forest.
 The prince and the minister's daughter remarry and he assumes the throne.
 Aside its classification as part of the Animal as Bridegroom cycle, folklorists Stith Thompson and Warren Roberts, in their joint work Types of Indic Oral Tales, classified the tale as containing a sequence of tale type 314, "The Youth Transformed to a Horse", in that the lowly hero joins the hunt and marks his brothers-in-law (or demands a piece of them).